kennethtegrado/data-structures-in-javascript/readme.md

 ### Dijkstra's Algorithms

 An algorithm used for finding the shortest path from a vertex to another vertex on a graph

+## Divide and Conquer Algorithms

+This is a strategy of solving large problem by breaking the problem into smaller sub-problems, solving the sub-problems, and combining them to get the desired output.

+1. **Divide** - divide the given problem into sub-problems using recursion
+2. **Conquer** - solve the smaller sub-problems recursively.
+If the subproblem is small enough, then solve it directly
+3. **Combine** - combine the solutions of the sub-problems that are part of the recursive process to solve the actual problem

+### Advantages of D&C Algorithm

+-   The complexity for the multiplication of two matrices using the naive method is O(n3), whereas using the divide and conquer approach (i.e. Strassen's matrix multiplication) is O(n2.8074).
+This approach also simplifies other problems, such as the Tower of Hanoi.
+-   This approach is suitable for multiprocessing systems.
+-   It makes efficient use of memory caches.

 # Dynamic Programming